michaeltieso/discourse-mediabot/README.md

 ### Inline Commands

-Use MediaBot in any post with these commands:
+Use Discourse MediaBot in any post with these commands:
 - `!movie The Iron Claw (2023)`
 - `!tv Breaking Bad`